Bullseye198/DiscoverMars/README.md

 - ListViewModel call usecase
 - Connected to the remote, api works
 - Display an list of images (Adapter, List Fragment and ListViewModel)
+- Refractor (move PhotoServiceFactory and Remote Module from UI module)